-Saladin received his BA from the University of Iowa in English Literature and Religious Studies, is MA from the University of Texas at Austin in Middle Eastern Studies, and his JD from the University of Iowa.
-He is a member of bars of Washington, DC, Virginia, and the Fourth Circuit Court of Appeals.
+Saladin holds a BA from the University of Iowa in English Literature, an MA from the University of Texas at Austin, and a JD from the University of Iowa.
+He is a member of the bars of Washington, DC, Virginia, and the Fourth Circuit Court of Appeals.

 “Finance ‘Business Partnering’ is driving positive and tangible results in Progressive, Innovative and Successful Organizations”